dynarithmic/twain_library/README.md

 ----------
 <a id="anchor-code-samples"></a>
 ### Simple code samples

+<small>Please note:  For ease of use, the simple examples below make usage of the "A" version of the DTWAIN functions (the functions that require ANSI strings).
+This makes the samples compile successfully "out of the box" for those programmers using C or C++ without having to use wide or Unicode strings directly.</small>

 The simplest example is probably one that opens the TWAIN "Select Source" dialog, allows the user to choose the TWAIN device.
 Once chosen, the device acquires an image and saves the image as a BMP file named "Test.bmp".
 Here is an entire C++ example that demonstrates this:

     #include <iostream>